 - discharge from the skin

-By learning your triggers and taking good care of your skin, you can reduce the frequency and severity of AD flare-ups.
+By learning your triggers and taking good care of your skin, you can reduce the frequency and severity of your AD flare-ups.
 Even if your first treatment plan doesn’t work, there are many different things you can try.
-You and your doctor can work together to find a combination that works for you and your skin.
+You and a doctor can work together to find a combination that works for you and your skin.